You need about Ksh 20 billion to buy the 50-acre Waterfront Mall in Karen.

 Just like stocks, the price of a REIT unit is determined by and fluctuates based on the forces of demand and supply.

-However, if you want to invest in ASA I-REIT, which is currently listed on the Unquoted Securities Platform (USP) of the NSE, you need to open an account with Vuka, a platform developed, managed, and operated by Acorn Investment Management Limited (AIML).
+However, if you want to invest in Acorn Student Accomodation I-REIT, which is currently listed on the Unquoted Securities Platform (USP) of the NSE, you need to open an account with Vuka, a platform developed, managed, and operated by Acorn Investment Management Limited (AIML).

 The real estate investments acquired are held on behalf of unit holders by a REIT Trustee.
 On the other hand, a REIT manager is tasked with the professional management of the REIT scheme.